GSA/digitalgov.gov/content/post/2012-11-13-government-as-an-information-franchise.md

 date: 2012-11-13 9:28:00 -0400
 title: 'Government as an Information Franchise'
-summary: 'The&nbsp;Digital Government Strategy represents best practices in today&rsquo;s web services landscape.
+summary: 'The&nbsp;Digital Government Strategy represents best practices in today’sweb services landscape.
 The DGS outlines a path to making government web services faster, more cost-efficient and higher-performing.
 It also frames out the digital government that&nbsp;everybody wants&nbsp;by making government information more flexible, actionable and easier to use.
 America Has Been There and Done That.
 Really?!
 Many consider'
 authors: [logan-powell]
 categories:
   - Managing Digital